Franciscans: Poor Clares

 The Poor Clares, officially the Order of Saint Clare, are members of a contemplative order of nuns in the Catholic Church.
 The Poor Clares were the second Franciscan order to be established.
-Founded by Clare of Assisi and Francis of Assisi on Palm Sunday in the year 1212, they were organized after the Order of Friars Minor (the first order), and before the Third Order of Saint Francis.
-As of 2011 there were over 20,000 Poor Clare nuns in over 75 countries throughout the world.
+Founded by Clare of Assisi and Francis of Assisi on Palm Sunday in 1212, they were organized after the Order of Friars Minor (the first order), and before the Third Order of Saint Francis.
+In 2011, there were over 20,000 Poor Clare nuns in over 75 countries throughout the world.
 They follow several different observances and are organized into federations.

 The Poor Clares follow the Rule of St. Clare which was approved by Pope Innocent IV the day before Clare's death in 1253.
 The main branch of the Order (OSC) follows the observance of Pope Urban.
 Other branches established since that time, who operate under their own unique constitutions, are the Colettine Poor Clares (PCC – founded 1410), the Capuchin Poor Clares (OSC Cap. – founded 1538), and the Poor Clares of Perpetual Adoration (PCPA – founded 1854).